conradmugabe/interfaces/README.md

 ## References

-This is an interesting [blog](https://blog.cleancoder.com/uncle-bob/2015/01/08/InterfaceConsideredHarmful.html) by Robert C Martin on the difference between `interfaces` and `abstract classes` or should I say similarities.
+This is an interesting [blog](https://blog.cleancoder.com/uncle-bob/2015/01/08/InterfaceConsideredHarmful.html) by Robert C Martin on the differences between `interfaces` and `abstract classes` or should I say similarities.